MateuszNaKodach/FluentEvents/README.md

 Events transmission is particularly useful when you want to send a push notification on a web application with multiple instances or background workers.

 ## How do I get started?
-Here is an example that uses the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) package to inject the EventsContext and the [FluentEvents.EntityFramework](https://www.nuget.org/packages/FluentEvents.EntityFramework/) package to automatically attach to the EventsContext every entity materialized from [EntityFramework](https://www.nuget.org/packages/EntityFramework) queries.
+Here is an example that uses the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) package and the [FluentEvents.EntityFramework](https://www.nuget.org/packages/FluentEvents.EntityFramework/) package to automatically attach to the `EventsContext` every entity tracked by an [EntityFramework](https://www.nuget.org/packages/EntityFramework) `DbContext`.

-In this example, we are going to send an email when the "FriendRequestAccepted" event is published.
+In this example, we are going to send an email when the `FriendRequestAccepted` event is published.

-#### Add the EventsContext and the DbContext to your services:
+#### Add the `EventsContext` and the `DbContext` to your services:
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {